xyanaxy/lab-template/content/pages/index.md

   - type: HeroSection
     title: >-
-      Fab Lab at ysotopic xpecies is a resource and education programme to inspire people to learn about technology.
+      Fab Lab at ysotopic xpecies is a resource and education programme to inspire people to learn about emerging technology.
     subtitle: >-
       This is my info—I'm sharing it all this with ya'll to impress you with all the hard work I've done in the past few years.
 Once you're impressed, you